simoncblyth/opticks/notes/issues/large-extent-geometry-sparse-photon-visualization.rst

 Param.w
     uniform propagation time coming from the Animator (or slider) which is in range m_domain_time.x(timemin), m_domain_time.z(animTimeMax)

+    Added "--animtimerange tmin,tmax" to directly set this, defaulting to "-1,-1" which corresponds to full time domain

 TimeDomain.y
     from Composition::getTimeDomain which is set at OpticksViz::uploadGeometry